in28minutes/In28MinutesTemplate/README.md

 ★★★★★ I also appreciate the mind and hands approach of teaching something and then having the student apply it.
 It makes everything a lot clearer for the student and uncovers issues that we will face in our project early.
 ★★★★★ Amazing course.
 Explained super difficult concepts (that I have spent hours on the internet finding a good explanation) in under 5 minutes.

-Zero risk.
-30 day money-back guarantee with every purchase of the course.
-You have nothing to lose!

 Start Learning Now.
 Hit the Enroll Button!